-Although copper occurs naturally, only low levels are typically found in the rivers and lakes that supply drinking water.
+Although copper occurs naturally, low levels are typically found in the rivers and lakes that supply drinking water.
 Copper works its way into tap water by dissolving from copper pipes in household plumbing.
-Corrosive water conditions, such as acidity or a high concentration of aluminum or chlorine in water can increase copper leaching.
+Corrosive water conditions, such as acidity or a high concentration of aluminum or chlorine in water, can increase copper leaching.

 The longer the water stays in pipes, the more copper will leach into water coming from the faucet.
 According to the state of Minnesota, homes with new copper pipes are most at risk of leaching.
 Minerals build up on the inside of pipes over time.
 Once this coating has developed, water has less contact with the pipe surface and is less likely to pick up copper.
 To minimize contact, water should be flushed from the tap if it has not been in use for more than six hours.

 Copper, like lead, is removed with specialized treatment techniques that water utilities use to control the corrosiveness of their water.
 According to the federal Lead and Copper Rule, 1.3 ppm is the trigger for action.
 Whenever this action level is exceeded in more than a tenth of samples collected in the water distribution system, utilities must take additional steps to decrease leaching.
 These steps may include adding a corrosion inhibitor, such as phosphate, or adjusting the water chemistry.

 Copper testing at customers’ homes is required for systems serving 50,000 residents or more if tap water samples above action levels indicate additional corrosion control measures are needed.
 However, the federal action level does not protect infants or people with Wilson’s disease from copper toxicity.
 California’s public health goal of 0.3 ppm is a guideline aimed to protect infants from diarrhea and vomiting.

 What are the health effects of excess copper?